muhon9/Invoice-Software-MERN/README.md

-# Invoice-Software---MERN
-This is a practice project to learn advance Reactjs, ExpressJS.
-I started this project before 1 years and faced some problems.
-So i paused and gatherd some more knowledge.
-These project was in my computer.
-I am going to start it again and try to refactor it in the best way.
+<h1 align="center">Invoicing Software</h1>

+## 🎯 About

+I have started this project before 2 years with the purpose of learning how to structure a full stack application wiht React and Expressjs<br/>

+For lack of clear concept i paused it after implementing some features.
+In the next few months i have tried to clear my basic concepts.
+Now it will be a great time to start the project again and try to implement what i have learned in past few months. <br/>

+I will update and push the codes regularly.
+Hope it will be a greate jurney<br/>